 Your bathroom may be the smallest room in the house, but it’s also the most prone to clutter.
 It’s so easy to give in to the temptation of just letting things lie around unorganized, especially when you’re always rushing.
-So it often comes as no surprise when, at the end of the day, you end up with a stockpile of towels, toddler toys, and toiletries announcing themselves as a nagging mess that demands attending to.
+So it often comes as no surprise when, at the end of the day, you end up with a stockpile of towels, handsoap, toddler toys, toiletries, and the list goes on as a nagging mess that demands attending to.

 Fortunately, cleaning up clutter is a paved path, and there are proven tips and tricks you can apply to keep your bathroom clutter in check.
 Live your days clutter-free with these zero-drama bathroom-organization hacks.